 To drive away fear

 Cervical cancer is the most common and lethal form of cancer for women in Uganda and many African countries.
-Caused by the human papillomavirus (HPV), a common sexually transmitted infection, it usually resolves on its own but can become cancerous over time.
+It is caused by human papillomavirus (HPV), a common sexually transmitted infection that usually resolves on its own but can become cancerous over time.
 Wealthy countries use Pap tests to screen for cervical precancer, but most developing countries lack the laboratories and technicians for the expensive test.